msteinbeck/tinyspline/README.md

 in C++ and the bindings.

 #####Error Handling
-Error handling has been implemented in a single struct (`tsError`).
-This makes it easier to reuse the error codes over several functions.
-Error checking should be straight forward:
+The error handling of TinySpline has been implemented with error codes.
+The enum `tsError` contains all available errors and should be used to reuse error codes over several functions.
+Error checking should be straightforward:

 ```c
 tsBSpline spline;